 The Department of Natural Resources (DNR) Parks and Trails Division is creating a new management plan to guide future development and operations at Buffalo River State Park.
-The management plan will set the direction for the state park for the next 15-20 years and will include recommendations for managing natural and cultural resources and providing recreational and interpretative opportunities to state park visitors.
+The management plan will set the direction for the state park for the next 15-20 years and will include recommendations for managing natural and cultural resources and providing recreational and interpretive opportunities to state park visitors.

 Public input opportunities